Saturday Sept 18th, 2021, 0610-1800

 To cap off this special day, we arrived at the most beautiful shelter on the trail.
 It was a work of art and love, such that you would expect to find in the backyard of a poet.
 There were potted plants, decorative stone figurines, wall hangings, covered picnic tables, and a porch swing.
 Thick rhododendrons surrounded the area, giving it a secretive and protected feeling…a magical hideaway in the woods.
 The shelter itself was divided into 2 sleeping quarters, with a center picnic and cooking area, complete with a skylight.
 It was a most unique design.
-I used to look down on the AT shelters when compared to some of the huts I experienced in NZ, but this place would make even a kiwi swoon.
+I used to look down on the AT shelters when compared to some of the huts I experienced in NZ, but this place would make even a kiwi hiker swoon.

 The stream had been redirected nearby so that there was a little moat, which was dry, but also a spring box behind it.
-A few huge frogs lived there, which I had a fun time trying to catch after dinner.
+A few huge frogs lived there, which I had fun trying to catch after dinner.
 They were so big that they couldn’t fit between the rocks to hide properly.
-I also explored the larger area surrounding the shelter, which encompassed multiple clearings and several wood tentpads.
+I also explored the larger area surrounding the shelter, which encompassed multiple clearings and several wooden tentpads.
 The compete complex felt like a kingdom straight out of Narnia.

-We were the only ones when we arrived but being a Saturday night, I didn’t expect this to last.
-Two hikers arrived at dusk and proceeded to set out 4 beers on the table.
+We were the only ones when we arrived, but being a Saturday night, I didn’t expect this to last.
+Two hikers arrived at dusk and proceeded to set out 4 premium beers on the table.
 They then proclaimed that they were for us and walked away to set up their tent.
 We were dumbfounded.
 Ramble and Wilson came back later to explain that they were AT thru-hikers from the year before, out this time for just for a weekend getaway.
 They brought some treats hoping they would encounter some of this year’s class of thru-hikers.
 What a wonderful sentiment and surprise.
 After we’d earlier been craving some beers from the cabin, the trail had indeed provided.
 Magic all around.